 Source: GlobalData Patent Analytics

-Among the companies innovating in physically unclonable functions, Intel is one of the leading patents filers.
+Among the companies innovating in physically unclonable functions, Intel is the leading patent filer.
 The company’s patents are aimed at a method for securely providing secret keys in the manufacturing of integrated circuits through fuse attestation.
 An apparatus is outlined, comprising elements such as a storage location, a physically unclonable function (PUF) circuit, a PUF key generator, an encryption unit, and multiple fuses.
 These components work in tandem.
 The PUF circuit generates a unique value, the PUF key generator processes it into a PUF key, and the encryption unit encrypts a configuration fuse value.
 Both the PUF key and the configuration fuse value are sent to a key server.
 Upon confirming that the configuration fuse value designates the apparatus as a production component, the key server furnishes a fuse key to be stored in the array of fuses.

 PUFs play a critical role in cybersecurity by leveraging the unique physical properties of hardware components to generate cryptographic keys or identifiers.
 These keys are virtually impossible to duplicate, providing an exceptionally robust defence against unauthorized access, counterfeiting, and attacks on sensitive information, thereby fortifying the security of various systems and applications.